manhquynh-github/Python-DNN-Practice/PythonSetUpTensorflow/README.md

     print(sess.run(hello))
     ```
     - The `import tensorflow as tf` is to import Tensorflow.
 This line can take some time to complete.
 If everything is correct, nothing will show up and the prompt will wait for another command.
-        - If there is a warning __`Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX AVX2`__.
+        - If there's a warning __`Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX AVX2`__.
 That means your CPU supports [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) but you've picked the wrong Tensorflow binary of which it was compiled to make use.
 You should run normally without any problems, but I recommend you use the correct one.
-        - If you failed with an error __`ImportError: DLL load failed`__, go back to [Step 2A](#step-2a).4 for more instructions.
+        - If there's an error __`ImportError: DLL load failed`__, you've installed the wrong version of Tensorflow.
+For the right one, you have to re-compile Tensorflow from the source *__OR__* follow this [step](#get-windows-tensorflow-wheel-by-fo40225).
     - The `hello = tf.constant('Hello, TensorFlow!')` will create a simple variable using Tensorflow.
     - The `sess = tf.Session()` will create a session upon which Tensorflow will operate.
 If everything is correct, the prompt will tell you about the info of the CPU/GPU it will use.
 This will take some time to complete.
     - The `print(sess.run(hello))` will print out the value of `hello` which is supposed to be `b'Hello, TensorFlow!'`.